 The plan also marks another shift in the region's approach to waste management by incorporating actions that will advance progress toward meeting the goals of Metro's Strategic Plan to Advance Racial Equity, Diversity and Inclusion.
-This Equity Strategy focuses on eliminating the disparities that people of color experience, especially in those areas related to Metro's policies, programs and services.
+This plan focuses on eliminating the disparities that people of color experience, especially in those areas related to Metro's policies, programs and services.

-B. The regional waste reduction program
+The regional waste reduction program

-The statutorily required waste reduction program for the Metro region consists of the 2030 Regional Waste Plan actions outlined in Table 2 of this appendix and the requirements for local governments outlined in Metro Code Chapter 5.101 and the corresponding Metro Solid Waste Administrative Procedure and Performance Standards No. 510.2
+The statutorily required waste reduction program for the Metro region consists of the 2030 Regional Waste Plan actions outlined in Table A1 of this appendix and the requirements for local governments outlined in Metro Code Chapter 51 and the corresponding administrative rules.